 - Perforating folliculitis.

 The diagnosis is purely clinical and no investigations are required.
-In very exceptional atypical cases skin biopsy with histopathological examination may be used to confirm diagnosis.
+In very exceptional atypical cases a skin biopsy with histopathological examination may be used to confirm diagnosis.

 The British Association of Dermatologists recommends the following: